-John Dramani Mahama is an accomplished Ghanaian politician, communication expert, historian, writer, member of NDC, and former President of the Republic of Ghana.
+John Dramani Mahama is an accomplished Ghanaian politician, communication expert, and former President of the Republic of Ghana.

 He is the first Ghanaian President ever to have served at all levels of political office from an Assembly member to Ghana & Pan-African Member of Parliament (MP), Deputy Minister, Minister, Vice President, and President of Ghana.

 John Mahama is also the first Ghanaian President to have been born after Ghana attained its independence on Wednesday, 6th March, 1957.

 He became the vice president of Ghana in 2009 and later assumed the office of president on Tuesday, July 24th, 2012, after the sudden demise of his predecessor, President John Evans Fiifi Atta Mills.

 - John Dramani Mahama age & date of birth

 - John Dramani Mahama Childhood, Early Life, Parents (father & mother), Family, Hometown, Brothers